AJ-Wuu/CodeBlood/C++/README.md

   * functions: `make_pair`, `swap`, `tie` (unpack the pair values into separate variables)
 * Move Semantics (`std::move`)
   * allows the transfer of resources from one object to another without copying
+  * while one can steal the resources, but one must leave the source (original) object in a valid state where it can be correctly destroyed
+  * copy uses lvalue reference, but move uses rvalue -- **move is used to convert an lvalue reference into the rvalue reference**
 * Smart Pointers = a wrapper over the raw pointers and helps in avoiding errors associated with pointers
 * Utility Functions = provides important operations like `std::forward` to facilitate efficient, generic and safe code manipulation
 * Integer Sequence = enable compile-time generation of integer sequences, useful in metaprogramming